caraweisman/abSENSE/README.md

 ### Quickstart: main analysis

-The main analysis script, __Run\_abSENSE.py__, calculates the expected bitscores and probabilities of being undetected for an arbitrary number of genes from some particular "focal" species in N other species.
+The main analysis script, __Run\_abSENSE.py__, calculates the probabilities of homologs of genes from some "focal" species being undetected in a set of N other species.
+It can perform this analysis for an arbitrary number of genes in the taxon at one time.
 It requires a minimum of two input files:

-i) A file containing the bitscores of homologs of the genes to be analyzed in at least three of the  species (including the focal species itself, so two others).
+i) A file containing the bitscores of homologs of each gene to be analyzed in at least three of the species (including the focal species itself, so two others).

 ii) A file containing the N evolutionary distances, in substitutions/site, between the focal species and each other species.
-(The distance between the focal species and itself is 0.)
-If you don't already have such distances, a description of how to calculate them relatively painlessly can be found in PAPER CITATION.
+The distance between the focal species and itself should be 0.
+(If you don't already have such distances, a description of how to calculate them relatively painlessly can be found in PAPER CITATION.)

 Examples of both of these files can be found for the fungal and insect lineages analyzed in (paper citation).
 The fungal files are Fungi_Data/Fungi_Bitscores and Fungi_Data/Fungi_Distances; the insect files are Insect_Data/Insect_Bitscores and Insect_Data/Insect_Distances.
 They exemplify the formatting required for abSENSE to run (explained in more detail below).

-To run abSENSE on a given bitscore and distance file, simply type:
+To run abSENSE on a given bitscore and distance file, type:

 __python abSENSE_run.py --distfile (NAME OF DISTANCE FILE) --scorefile (NAME OF SCORE FILE)__